Sports in Boston: Events

+Inside Gillette Stadium before the start of the Scotland vs. Haiti match during the 2026 FIFA World Cup.

 The city is home to the Boston Marathon, one of the best known sporting events in the city.
 It is a 42.195 km run from Hopkinton to Copley Square in the Back Bay and the world's oldest annual marathon, running on Patriots' Day in April.

 The city is home to the Head of the Charles Regatta.
 Longwood Cricket Club (despite its name) is the oldest tennis club in the New World, located in Chestnut Hill.
 It is the site of the first Davis Cup competition.

 Boston is the start and finish for the Boston–Montreal–Boston cycling event.

 Boston's TD Garden is expected to host the 2020 Laver Cup, an international men's tennis tournament between two teams (Team World vs Team Europe).
 John McEnroe and Bjorn Borg will reprise their roles as captains in this fourth edition of the tournament.

 In January 2015, the city was picked by the United States Olympic Committee to represent the nation in the bidding for the 2024 Olympic Games.
 But seven months later, the city withdrew itself from consideration amid concerns of the financial burdens associated with hosting the Olympics.
 Los Angeles was then selected as the US candidate and was ultimately awarded the right to host the 2028 Summer Olympics.

-Boston is one of the eleven U.S. host cities for the 2026 FIFA World Cup.
+Boston was one of the host cities for the 1994 and 2026 FIFA World Cups.